sharzun/dashingDragons/README.md

 # dashingDragons
+Stage 1:
-This repo is for our first Software Engineering Assignment

-This statement is the edditing prove by Goh.
+This repo is for our first Software Engineering Assignment This statement is the editing proved by Goh.

-Test editing directly in Githubby Marvin.
+Stage 2: Proposal
+- Personal cloud storage using Raspberry Pi